unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 A saving throw can be modified by a situational bonus or penalty and can be affected by advantage and disadvantage, as determined by the GM.

 Each class gives proficiency in at least two saving throws.
-The wizard, for example, is proficient in Intelligence saves.
+The arcanist, for example, is proficient in Intelligence saves.
 As with skill proficiencies, proficiency in a saving throw lets a character add his or her proficiency bonus to saving throws made using a particular ability score.
 Some monsters have saving throw proficiencies as well.

 The Difficulty Class for a saving throw is determined by the effect that causes it.
 For example, the DC for a saving throw allowed by a tek skill is determined by the caster’s Tekcasting ability and proficiency bonus.